carbon-design-system/design-system-website/src/content/utilities/overflow-content/overflow-content.md

 ## Truncation
 Truncation is typically used for static text or Links.
-Truncated items are represented by an ellipse `...` and should represent three or more tuncated characters in a text string.
-There must be atleast four characters of non-ellipsed content in a truncated string.
+Truncated items are represented by an ellipse `...` and should represent three or more truncated characters in a text string.
+There must be at least four characters of non-ellipsed content in a truncated string.
 Truncated items always include a browser tooltip on hover to show the entire string, name, or phrase that the ellipses is representing.
 The only time a browser tooltip does not need to be used is at the end of a truncated paragraph.

 ![Example of a browser tooltip being used for truncation.](images/Browser-Tooltip.png)